gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 Notes:
 - Agents will only upgrade if `agent_autoupdate` is `true`, but new installations will use `agent_version` regardless of the value in `agent_autoupdate`.
 - The edition served is the cluster edition (enterprise, enterprise-fips, or oss), and cannot be configured.
-- The host UUID is ready from `/var/lib/teleport` by the updater.
+- The host UUID is read from `/var/lib/teleport/host_uuid` by the updater.

 ### Teleport Resources